Foundation Diet and Health

 Ingredients - Nutritional values - Calories

-100 g raw Chinese jujube provides 79 kcal of energy.
+100 g of raw Chinese jujube provides 79 kcal of energy.
 This consists of 0.2 g fat, 20 g carbohydrates and 1.2 g protein.
 1

 The vitamin C content is 69 mg, which covers 86% of the daily requirement.
 Lychee (72 mg/100g) and papaya (61 mg/100g) have similarly high values.
-Sea buckthorn berries , for example, have particularly high amounts of vitamin C (450 mg/100g).
+Sea buckthorn berries, for example, have particularly high amounts of vitamin C (450 mg/100g).
 1

-100 g of the raspberry contains 250 mg of potassium .
+100 g of the raspberry contains 250 mg of potassium.
 This covers 13% of the daily requirement.
 Apricots (259 mg/100g) and cinnamon apples (247 mg/100g) have similar values.
 Medjool dates have a particularly high potassium content (696 mg/100g).
 1

 Ziziphus jujuba contains high amounts of phytochemicals such as phenolic acids, flavonoids and ellagic acid, which have strong antioxidant properties.
-2 These plants contain a total of 64 alkaloids, 16 glycosides and flavonoids, 14 terpenoids and other phytochemicals, with each component having different and complex properties.
+2 These plants contain a total of 64 alkaloids, 16 glycosides and flavonoids, 14 terpenoids and other phytochemicals, each component having different and complex properties.
 3

 Health Effects